Enderpman/defiant-browser/README.md

-# Brave Browser
+# Calcium Browser

 ## Overview

-This repository holds the build tools needed to build the Brave desktop browser for macOS, Windows, and Linux.
+This repository holds the build tools needed to build the Calcium desktop browser for macOS, Windows, and Linux.
 In particular, it fetches and syncs code from the projects we define in `package.json` and `src/brave/DEPS`:

   - [Chromium](https://chromium.googlesource.com/chromium/src.git)
     - Fetches code via `depot_tools`.